Sujeewa Senarath Yapa: Early life and education

 Yapa educated at Piliyandala Central College, Colombo District.
 After that he joined the Sri Lanka Army as an Officer Cadet on 16 March 1987 under the Intake 27.
 As an officer, he completed his Master of Science in management (Defence) from the Kotalawala Defence University, Sri Lanka and then again gained Master of Science in Strategic Military Studies from National Defence University of Beijing in China.

 Military career

 Yapa served as General Officer Commanding (GOC) of 57 and 14 Infantry Divisions.
 He also served as the Colonel of the Regiment of Sri Lanka Army Special Forces.
 In early years, he was the brigade Commander of Special Forces Brigade and Brigadier General Staff of the Security Forces Headquarters.
 He was promoted to Major General on 2 June 2020.
 On 14 December 2022 he assumed the post of Deputy Chief of Staff (DCOS), 3rd most senior appointment of the Sri Lanka Army.

 Personal life

 General Yapa happily married to Mrs. Nayani Samanthi and the couple is blessed with two sons.
+His eldest son is Gavesh Yapa who studied at Royal College, Colombo.